 “For You open Your hand and provide for the desires of every living thing.”

-We value every participant of Hand2Hand because they make a difference.
-Read testimonies from children, principals, coordinators, and volunteers to learn more about the impact of Hand2Hand in the West Michigan community.
+We value every participant of Hand2Hand because they make a difference in their community.
+Read testimonies from students, school staff, coordinators, and volunteers to learn more about the impact of Hand2Hand in the West Michigan community.

-“One day, Dylan’s bag had not been delivered yet.
+"One day, a student's bag had not been delivered yet.
 Although we typically deliver before school starts, this Friday was different.
-He was thrilled that afternoon when he saw that his bag had been delivered and he ran into the classroom shouting, ‘My bag is here!’”
+He was thrilled that afternoon when he saw that his bag had been delivered and he ran into the classroom shouting, ‘My bag is here!’"